metapay-creator/MetaPayP2P/README.md

+> ⚠️ License Notice:
+> This project is protected by copyright.
+Unauthorized use is strictly prohibited.
+> Contact: anioia33@gmail.com
 # MetaPayP2P – Web3 Basic Income Simulation with Peer Transfers

 > A circulating basic income simulation with blockchain distribution, AI behavior monitoring, and real-time peer transfers.